smithd36/emergency-medical-dbms/README.md

 # Database
-The database is using Azure to serve users in an efficient way that allows simplicity and fast responses for users.
-The database is able to stay organized through a login management system built into the code which only allows one user to log in at a time.
-The "Lockbox" SQLite Database is not included in the files as it contains critical logon information and the DB can be easily reproduced with non-critical login credentials for a user looking to test the program on a different database,
+The program utilizes Azure as the database hosting service, ensuring efficient user interaction with quick response times.
+The database incorporates a login management system integrated into the code, allowing only one user to log in at a time.
+For security reasons, the "Lockbox" SQLite database, which contains critical login information, is not included in the repository.
+However, a user can easily reproduce the database with non-critical login credentials to test the program on a different database.

-# Functionality
+# Usage
-This program can effectively be ran on any device through the implementation of a JLaunch deployment process or a .jar file including all dependencies and required runtime environments and drivers.
-This program took roughly 2 weeks of my own time to make while simultaneously producing an Email Agent (seen in a different repo) to monitor this same database and notify a set group of people when an employee in the database is a certain amount of days nearing an expiration of a certail license.
+This program can be executed on any device by following the JLaunch deployment process or running the provided .jar file, which includes all dependencies and required runtime environments and drivers.
+The development of this program took approximately two weeks of dedicated effort.
+Additionally, during the development process, an Email Agent (located in a separate repository) was created to monitor the same database.
+The Email Agent notifies a predefined group of individuals when an employee in the database is nearing the expiration of a certain license.

 # License
-Copyright @ 2023 Smith, Drey - This program can rightfully be distributed by the owner and only by the owner.
-Users are allowed to use the code on their own cloned databases to achieve the full power and effect of the program.
+Copyright © 2023 Smith, Drey - The distribution rights of this program solely belong to the owner.
+Users are permitted to use the code on their cloned databases to fully utilize the program's functionality.